Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEAdvertData.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns the number of bytes of manufacturer data present
-in received advertising data.
+This function returns the number of bytes of manufacturer data present in received advertising data.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “BLEAdvertData.h” must be included to use the class function.
+.. note :: "BLEAdvertData.h" must be included to use the class function.

 **BLEAdvertData::getManufacturerData**
 --------------------------------------